 The Grwyne Fawr valley straddles the county boundary between Monmouthshire and Powys in the eastern part of the Brecon Beacons National Park – the Black Mountains.
 The river flows from the mountain tops above the reservoir (pictured above in February 2015) to join the River Usk at Glangrwyney.

-For the purposes of this website, it covers the area from above the reservoir to a point about seven miles downstream where the valley road meets the roads to Crickhowell and Abergavenny – Five Ways, in local speak.
+For the purposes of this website, it covers the area from above the reservoir to a point about seven miles downstream where the valley road meets the roads to Crickhowell and Abergavenny – Five Ways, in local speak – where stands one of the very few officially grey-painted BT telephone boxes, a local landmark.

 The river which gives its name to the valley, the Grwyne Fawr, is a tributary of the River Usk and as such is a Special Area of Conservation for a wide range of species including salmon and trout, which spawn in it’s upper reaches.